 1 How to raise a concern

-If you think the danger is immediate phone the police now on 999!
+If you or someone else is in immediate danger, call the police on 999.

-- try to talk to the adult at risk as soon as possible about what they want to happen and what support they may want to help them keep safe – if the person refuses help, but others may be at risk, we will need to take appropriate action, but we will always keep the adult who is at risk informed
+- We will try to talk to the adult at risk as soon as possible about what they want to happen and what support they may want to help them keep safe.
+If the person refuses help but others may be at risk, we will take appropriate action but will always keep the person who is at risk informed.

-- talk to the police if it is a criminal matter
+- We will talk to the police if it is a criminal matter.

-- talk to those involved and ask them what has happened
+- We will also talk to those involved and ask them what has happened, including other professionals.

-- gather relevant information to decide whether we need to take further action under the adult safeguarding procedures.
+- Once we have gathered the relevant information, we will decide whether we need to take further action, following our safeguarding procedures.

 4 Further information